Trump Makes Final Trip to Border to Tout Immigration Policies

 (CN) — Escaping the heat of an impending impeachment vote, President Trump traveled to South Texas on Tuesday to tout his administration’s immigration policy reforms against the backdrop of the border wall.

-In one of his first public appearance since Jan.
+In one of his first public appearances since Jan.
 6, when dozens of his supporters stormed the U.S. Capitol and interrupted the Senate’s count of electoral votes after he delivered a speech claiming the election was rigged, Trump returned Tuesday to the main plank from which he launched his presidential campaign in June 2015.
 “We are going to secure the border,” he promised then.

 Speaking at a podium on a stretch of wall-abutting road stripped of all vegetation in the small town of Alamo, Trump said, “They said it couldn’t be done and we got it done, one of the largest infrastructure projects in the history of our country.”